dlatk/dlatk/doc/source/fwinterface/fwflag_l.rst

 Argument and Default Value
 ==========================

 Name of MySQL table.
-In db specified by --lexicondb (permaLexicon by default)
+In db specified by --lexicondb (dlatk_lexicon by default)

 Details
 =======